IAJWasTooShort/PythonEncrypter/README.md

 # PythonEncrypter

-PythonEncrypter is a Python Program that uses a CeaserCyper to encrypt words.
+PythonEncrypter is a Python Program that uses a Ceaser Cyper to encrypt and decrypt words.

 ## Usage